-The Big Ben London is not currently, open to the public.
-But the visitor from overseas can still see the clock tower standing tall and pay a visit to the Houses of Parliament.
+Big Ben London is not currently open to the public.
+But the visitor from overseas can still see the clock tower.
+Which is standing tall and pay a visit to the Houses of Parliament.

 Big Ben History and Facts

 Big Ben rang for the first time in May 1859.
 But a few months later and in September 1859, the bell cracked.
-They fitted a lightweight hammer that still rings until today, except that it is now under construction.
-The London clock tower has 399 steps.
-Visitors can climb to the Belfry, and Ayrton Light found on the top of the tower.
-During 1834, a fire destroyed the Palace of Westminster.
-A year later, the Houses of Parliament decided it should have a clock tower.
-The first bell constructed by John Warner & Sons cracked under pressure.
-They melted the metal down and recast it in the Whitechapel during 1858.
+They fitted a lightweight hammer that still rings today, except that it is now under construction.
+The London clock tower has 3

 Visit Big Ben London and Houses of Parliament

-Book your visit from House of Parliment here
+Book your visit to houses of the Parliament